ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 comments: true
 ---

-## Table of Contents

 ## Introduction
-54 young professionals started the Ordina Kickstarter trajectory, on the 1st of August, this summer.
+>54 young professionals started the Ordina Kickstarter trajectory, on the 1st of August, this summer.
 JWorks counted 5 kickstarters: Sander, Steven, Ken, Wout en Michaël.
 All looking for a challenge and a fresh start.
 Some just graduated from school, others already had multiple years of experience, IT related or not.
 The goal was to broaden every kickstarter’s knowledge of the fast evolving IT world.